 This is quite lengthy, but just as spending time highlighting and emphasizing a problem or threat saves you a lot of time later on when you come to suggest your solution, so spending time getting them into the right frame of mind can save an enormous amount of time by cutting down on debate later.

-“On the screen is a postage stamp denoting a man named Ignaz Semmelweis.
+“The gentleman on screen is Ignaz Semmelweis.
 Little known outside his native Hungary, he was a physician who worked in the maternity department of the hospital in Vienna in the 1840s.
 At the time, death rates for women giving birth varied enormously.
 In some wards they could be 5%, in others as high as 30% and he wanted to know why this was.
 He had no preconceptions about it, just an open mind.
 And he examined every possible thing it could be - Diet?
 Bad ventilation?
 Constipation?
 Even the color of the paint on the ward walls.

 Why am I telling you this?
 Because during my presentation today I'm going to talk about the need for this company/department/ the way we do XYZ to change.
 I'm going to say some things that many of you will find controversial.
 I'm going to say some things that most of you will find surprising.
 I'm even going to say some things that a few of you may find offensive.